PetarBarakov/CW2_EmbedTech/README.md

 ## CAN Transmission Interrupt

-This interrupts works with ISR by giving a semaphore whenever messages are avaiable and able to be transmitted.
+This interrupts works with CAN transmission thread by giving a semaphore whenever messages are already sent, allowing the CAN Message transmission thread to execute again.

 ## CAN Receive Interrupt

-Used to receive CAN messages, ensuring all messages from the CAN bus are received properly.
+This interrupt is used to receive CAN messages and store them in the incoming message queue, ensuring all messages from the CAN bus are received properly.
 Messages received by this interrupt are processed in a different thread, alowing for the interrupt to be made very short as it receives all messages without needing to process any of them.

 ## Sample Interrupt

-This is a double buffer interrupt that is used to output sounds from the keyboards.
+This is the sample interrupt that is used to output sounds from the keyboards by outputing volage values stored in the double buffer, which are loaded by the audio sample generation task.
 It is called using a clock at a frequency of 22kHz.
 Double bufferinga allows for more complex funtions to be used in the sample generation thread, while the interrupt simply outputs the voltage levels to the buffer.

 # Task Timing Charaterisation, Critical Instant Analysis and Quantification of CPU Utilization